src-d/blog/content/post/deduplicating_pga_with_apollo.md

 in `src-d/ml`, `src-d/jgit-spark-connector`, `src-d/apollo` that any young project
 faces.
 We had to adapt rapidly to changes upstream.

-Nevertheless, after months of back and forth big data battles, we managed to win the war and extract 6,194,874 distinct features from 7,869,917 million files, out of 102,114 projects.
+Nevertheless, after months of back and forth battles with big data, we managed to win the war and extract 6,194,874 distinct features from 7,869,917 million files, out of 102,114 projects.
 The density of that huge matrix was 0.00017, the average number of features per file was 1102.
 Not surprisingly, more than half of the processed files